-1. Power down the system and unplug the AC cord from the module.
+1. Power down the system, unplug the AC cord from the module, and remove the cover.
 2. Remove the power cables to internal components.
-3. Remove the two screws on the back of the power supply and a third from the front of the power supply, which secures it to the bottom of the chassis.
-Lift the unit straight out of the chassis.
-4. Carefully insert the new unit into position in the chassis and secure it with the two screws at the rear of the unit and the third at the front.
-5. Reconnect the internal power cables and the external power cord, and replace the chassis top cover.
-6. Turn on the power switch on the power supply.
+3. Remove the three screws, located on the ear of the chassis and one screw at the front of the power supply and underside of the chassis, as illustrated below.
+Lift the unit out of the chassis.
+4. Insert the new unit into position and secure it with the screws.
+5. Reconnect the internal power cables 6.
+Reconnect the external power cord and replace the chassis top cover.

-Figure 3-11.
+Figure 3-12.
 Replacing the Power Supply